alhassanv/alhassanv/README.md

 </p>

 ### Hi 👋
 I am Alhassan!
 I am a developer who is passionate about learning new technologies, and development.
-I usually work on either JavaScript, TypeScript, and Python.
+I usually work on either JavaScript, or TypeScript.

 - 👨🏽‍💻 Current work on commissions.
 - 🌐 You can view my portfolio at [porfolio website](https://alhassan.dev).